RayBenefield/dev-xp/worklog.md

 # Worklog

+## #35

+I feel like I'm SUPER close to having this work.
+I'm going to have to tie in the root of the packages in order to properly run [**Rollup**](https://rollupjs.org/) in the right destination folder.
+Hopefully the next session I'll have it working just right.
+I'm SUPER excited to have this work cuz this is the first real work that [**KI/KD**](https://github.com/RayBenefield/kikd) will actually do.
+So I'm fairly pumped about that.
+I REALLY hope this works.
+I hate that I have to work right now... cuz I'm like right there at the finish line.
+Oh well... time for **Python**.

 ## #33, #34

 Started work on the build package system.
 Got in the first couple tests and some